How to define words (terms)

 Definition: A definition ...

-• is simple - it explains an unknown word with known words.
+• is simple - it explains an unknown word with known words,

-• names the class of object the word belongs to.
+• names the class of object the word belongs to,

 If one criterion is not met, it is not a definition.

-Each person can define words or terms as they wish.
+Each person can define words or terms as they want.
 For example, you can write: "In this text I use the word ... according to the definition ..."
 But a definition should correspond to the language that people use in their everyday lives.